 Major repair works to the bridge are now required.
 The refurbishment work will include overall strengthening of the structure and an improved road surface.

 We are working with Hammersmith and Fulham (H&F) Council and TfL to keep residents informed of impacts as a result of the closure.

 On Monday 2 September 2019, Hammersmith & Fulham Council and Transport for London confirmed that works have started on repairing Hammersmith Bridge.

-Following a detailed investigation by a team of world-leading specialist engineers, TfL and H&F Council agreed on the future requirement of the bridge and the works needed to restore it.
-The first stage of the work has now begun and TfL has provided £25million to pay for it.
+Following a detailed investigation by a team of world-leading specialist engineers, TfL and H&F Council agreed on the future requirement of the bridge.
+The first stage of the restoration programme (concept design) has now begun and TfL has provided £25 million to pay for it.

-Early stage estimates indicate the work could cost £120m, which includes a contingency.
+Early estimates indicate the work could cost £120 million, which includes a contingency.
 Engineers will continue to refine this estimate as the project progresses.

 While the responsibility for the design and delivery of the bridge refurbishment lies with Hammersmith and Fulham Council and TfL, we are asking them to consider the needs, concerns and suggestions of Richmond upon Thames residents and businesses.

 In June and July 2019, Richmond Council conducted a survey to establish how the closure of the bridge to vehicular traffic is impacting the local community.